 A: EMV® Secure Remote Commerce (SRC) offers an approach to promote security and interoperability within the card payment experience in a remote payment environment.

-EMVCo is defining a technical framework and specification that enables a merchant to obtain a consistent, secure payload of customer payment information that can be used to facilitate authorisation through existing channels.
+EMVCo is defining the specification that enables a merchant to obtain a consistent, secure payload of customer payment information that establishes card validity and can therefore be used to facilitate authorisation through existing channels.

 This work is being developed with input from industry participants and will be available to all parties on a royalty-free basis from the EMVCo website once published.